Prethermalization of light and matter in cavity-coupled Rydberg arrays

 The inverted state is formed due to the excessive energy injected into the spin sector during the quench.
 This can be understood by observing the steady-state behavior of $T_s$ in terms of $g$.
 Starting from regime III and approaching regime I, the spin temperature approaches $T_s \to + \infty$ on the right side of the transition (marked by the vertical dashed line in Fig.~\ref{fig:Ts_ph}b), followed by a sharp drop to $T_s \to - \infty$ on the left side, before reaching finite negative values in regime III.
 This behavior is strikingly similar to the dependence of a single spin’s temperature on its average energy~\cite{kittel}, which is given by $T(\epsilon)=\delta/\mathrm{arctanh}(\epsilon/\delta)$, where $2\delta$ is the energy splitting of the spin.
 The temperature approaches $T\to \pm \infty$ when $\epsilon \to 0 ^\mp$, and becomes negative for $\epsilon >0$.
 Accordingly, regime III describes a spin ensemble which is trapped in a highly excited state due to the lack of efficient mechanisms to lose its energy.
 Under realistic circumstances, the cavity loss and the spontaneous atomic decay are finite and eventually destroy the inverted state.
 However, compared to other energy scales in the system, both of these energy scales can be made typically small for high-finesse cavities and Rydberg-dressed atoms~\cite{Kong2021,Liu2023,Yan2023,Deist2022,Grinkemeyer2024,Hartung2024,hu2025site}.
-Therefore, the inverted state can be realized as a sufficiently long-lasting transient state in Rydberg-cavity platforms.

 \paragraph{Perspectives}